DataRoache/OLD-Portfolio/Ad-Based Revenue Project/README.txt

 Process for Ad-Based Revenue Project

-*Click on the shortcut Interactive Browser Report to view the report if you do not have PowerBI to run the .pbix file*
+*Click on the shortcut Interactive Browser Report to view the report if you do not have PowerBI to run the .pbix file* The SQL queries work on the AdBasedRevenueUserData dataset, after it has been cleaned in Excel by the process outlined below.

 Data Cleaning